dutchers/docker-images/docs/docker-machine.rst

 Download and Install for OS X
 =============================

 docker-machine is distributed with docker 1.8+ which you should install with brew.
-If you don't have brew you consider opening up Powerpoint and making presentations for a living.

 :code:`brew install docker`